Skip to content

 Pay attention to your thoughts and emotions in different situations.
 Notice when you engage in self-criticism or negative self-talk.
 What are the triggers that lead to these negative thoughts?
 Identifying these patterns can help you anticipate and address self-doubt before it takes hold.

-Q: What are some practical mindfulness exercises I can practice to manage self-doubt?
+What are some practical mindfulness exercises I can practise to manage self-doubt?

 Mindfulness practices like meditation, deep breathing exercises, and mindful movement can help you ground yourself in the present moment and reduce the impact of negative self-talk.
 Find a mindfulness practice that resonates with you and incorporate it into your daily routine.